 - 1. Enable the Compatible-Chain by selecting Enabled from the dropdown list. - 2.
 Choose the Role State whether the current managed switch is going to be the Head, Member or Tail of the chain from the dropdown list of Role State. - 3.
 If the current switch is the Head switch then select the Head Port from the dropdown list and select the Member Port from another dropdown list. - 4.
-If the current switch is the Member switch then select the 1st Member Port from the dropdown list and select the 2nd Member Port from another dropdown list. - 5.
+If the current switch is the Member switch then select the 1st Member Port from the dropdown list and select the 2ndMember Port from another dropdown list. - 5.
 If the current switch is the Tail switch then select the Tail Port from the dropdown list and select the Member Port from another dropdown list. - 6.
 Click on the Update button to save the change and allow the configuration to take effect.

 Note that the upper part of the Compatible-Chain Setting webpage shows the Status of the current switch in the chain which provides its Role, 1st Ring Port Status and 2nd Ring Port Status.
-The description of the Compatible-Chain setting is summarized in Table 2.62.
+The description of the Compatible-Chain setting is summarized in Table 2.61.

-Table 2.63 Descriptions of Compatible-Chain Setting
+Table 2.61 Descriptions of Compatible-Chain Setting

-Label Description Factory Default Role Display the role of the current switch in the Compatible-Chain: Head, Tail, or Member.
-Member 1st Ring Port Status Display the status of the 1st Ring Port.
+Label Description Display the role of the current switch in the Compatible-Chain: Head, Tail, Default Member Role or Member.
+Wichiber 1st Ring Port Status Display the status of the 1st Ring Port.
 Forwarding 2nd Ring Port Status Display the status of the 2 nd Ring Port.
-Forwarding Compatible-Chain Enabled or Disabled the Compatible-Chain Ring Disable Role State Choose the role of the current switch in the compatible chain: Head, Tail, or Member.
-Member Head Port Select a particular port from the dropdown list to be the Head Port of the compatible-chain.
-Port1 Tail Port Select a particular port from the dropdown list to be the Tail Port of the compatible-chain.
-Port1 Member Port Select a particular port from the dropdown list to be the Member Port of the compatible-chain.
-Port2 1 st Member Port Select a particular port from the dropdown list to be the Member Port of the compatible-chain.
-Port1 2 nd Member Port Select a particular port from the dropdown list to be the Member Port of the compatible-chain.
-Port2
+Forwarding Compatible-Chain Enabled or Disabled the Compatible-Chain Ring Disable Role State Choose the role of the current switch in the compatible chain: Head, Tail, Member Noie State or Member.
+Head Port Select a particular port from the dropdown list to be the Head Port of the 1.1 ricad r ort compatible-chain.
+Tail Port Select a particular port from the dropdown list to be the Tail Port of the compatible-chain.
+1.1 Member Port Select a particular port from the dropdown list to be the Member Port of 1.2 WICHIDGI I OIL the compatible-chain.
+1 st Member Port Select a particular port from the dropdown list to be the Member Port of 1.1 1 Wichiber Fort the compatible-chain.
+2 nd Member Port Select a particular port from the dropdown list to be the Member Port of 1.2 the compatible-chain.